You Know Exactly What Needs to Get Done. Starting it is The Problem.

 When your brain freezes at 2pm, you do not need motivation.
 You need a script.
 This gives you one.

-Your ADHD brain can't read its way to starting.
-It can listen.
+A brain that can't read its way to starting can always press play.

 • clarity, not motivation